 Run the Roc, Tri the Roc, Du the Roc

-You won't want to miss this year's Rochester Regional Health System Flower City Challenge!
-The Rochester River Challenge Duathlon/Paddle Triathlon will take place Saturday, April 25th at Genesee Valley Park and the half marathon and family 5k will take place Sunday, April 26th, starting on the Broad Street Bridge and ending at the Blue Cross Arena.
+You won't want to miss this year's Rochester Regional Health Flower City Challenge!
+The SMP Rochester River Challenge Duathlon/Paddle Triathlon will take place Saturday, April 29 at Genesee Valley Park and the half marathon and Wegmans Family 5k will take place Sunday, April 30, starting on the Broad Street Bridge and ending at the Blue Cross Arena.

-The City of Rochester is proud to announce the sixth annual Rochester Regional Health System Flower City Challenge produced by YellowJacket Racing.
-Rochester Regional Health System has teamed up with sponsors Fleet Feet Sports, the City of Rochester, SMP, Wegmans, Harris Beach, G&G Fitness, Periodontal Health Specialist, The Strathallan Rochester, the Genesee Waterways Center, the Monroe County Sports Commission, New Balance, and Once Again Nut Butter to make the Rochester Flower City Challenge possible.
+The City of Rochester is proud to announce the annual Rochester Regional Health Flower City Challenge produced by YellowJacket Racing.
+Rochester Regional Health has teamed up with sponsors Fleet Feet Sports, the City of Rochester, SMP, Wegmans, and many others to make the Rochester Flower City Challenge possible.
 This awesome weekend includes four different athletic events, accommodating practiced runners, casual joggers and everyone in between to ensure a weekend dedicated to outdoor fun.